 - Choose low-fat or fat-free dairy products or calcium-fortified plant-based alternatives.

 - Top salads with nuts or seeds instead of croutons.
 Use oil-based salad dressings instead of cream-based dressings.

 The Skinny on Sugar

 The average American consumes more than 13 percent of daily calories from added sugars — yet the 2015-2020 Dietary Guidelines for Americans recommend limiting added sugars to less than 10 percent of daily calories.
 Added sugars can be found in foods such as sugar-sweetened beverages and refined grain snacks and desserts.
 Naturally occurring sugars in foods such as fruit and milk are not added sugars.

 3 Tips for Reducing Added Sugar

-- Re-think sweets: Save sugary desserts for special occasions.
+- Re-think sweets: Enjoy sugary desserts in moderation.

-- Instead of a post-dinner dessert, close out a family mealtime with a cup of decaf coffee or herbal tea — but enjoy it without added sweeteners or cream.
+- Instead of a post-dinner dessert, close out a family mealtime with a cup of decaf coffee or herbal tea — but enjoy it without added sweeteners.

 - Switch from sweetened yogurt with added fruit to plain low-fat yogurt.
 Then, add fresh fruit for a nutritious, naturally sweet mid-morning snack.
 Fruit and low-fat dairy contain natural sugars that provide nutrients that promote health.